somnambulist-tech/domain/docs/domain-events.md

 This dispatcher uses an abstract base that includes methods for sorting and collecting the events.
 It can be extended to perform other tasks.

-This dispatcher can be regsitered with the kernel.terminate events so that any collected events are fired at the end of the current request.
+This dispatcher can be registered with the kernel.terminate events so that any collected events are fired at the end of the current request.

 Remember that you will need to register the objects that will raise events before hand.

+__Note:__ the Messenger dispatcher does not release monitored aggregates after event dispatch.
+You will need to specifically stop listening for events to clear the listener.

 Be sure to read the posts by Benjamin Eberlei mentioned earlier and check out his [Assertion library](https://github.com/beberlei/assert) for low dependency entity